tjoyner/ofvioletsandlicorice/chapter2.md

 "You mean Amalia?
 Beautiful woman, wild..."

 "I meant both of them," Daniel emphasized.

 "They're orphans.
 The father had a horrible death in the vineyard, taken by lightning.
-Then the mother left shortly after of a broken heart.
-They came out on their own.
+Then the mother was gone shortly after from a broken heart.
+They grew up on their own.
 She, Amalia, was a mother to Giulio, and never married.
 They had resources, sold some of their countryside property, now have lodgings, shops, the *Tastevin*.
-And also land, Ginotta, abandoned... a vineyard on the Barbaresco ridge that's the envy of those in the know."
+And also land, the Ginotta, abandoned... a vineyard on the Barbaresco ridge that's the envy of those in the know."

 <!-- Page 27, top -->

-"They don't have the ways of those who plant vineyards," said Daniel.
+"They don't have the ways of those who cultivate vines," said Daniel.

 "[Whatever that is](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whateverthat), no one here has the ways of the farmer, with the rare exceptions of the old, young ecologists, the greens, and those nostalgic for Slow Food.
 The rest is chemistry and mechanics in the hands of winemakers, technicians, advertisers, and international representatives."